joiellantero/joiellantero/README.md

 ### Hi there 👋

 I'm Joie.
-I'm a full-stack web developer.
+I'm a junior computer engineering student and full-stack web developer.

 <hr>